Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » My Insulin Pen is Jammed!
+Home » Diabetes » My Insulin Pen is Jammed!
 Here’s Why, and What to Do About It!

 Here’s a quick summary of the possible reasons, then we’ll dive into more details and types of fixes.

 Why Is My Insulin Pen Jammed?
 Below are the most common reasons why your insulin pen is jamming:

 With the increasing rate of diabetes patients in the US, diabetes management has always been a market for many innovative diabetes products and devices.
 Some of the most common or popular devices and products used for diabetes management are insulin pens.
 With its handy design and reusability, it has always been a favorite diabetes device among many diabetes patients.

 However, like many other devices, even insulin pens have problems and errors.
 One such common error is when the insulin pen is jammed, preventing the patient from getting the full dose or getting a dose at all.